MicrosoftDocs/windows-powershell-docs/docset/windows/dnsserver/add-dnsserverqueryresolutionpolicy.md

 PSComputerName :

 The next two commands add resource records for the zone Contoso.com by using the **Add-DnsServerResourceRecord** cmdlet.
 The name for both records is the same, career, but the two records point to different addresses.
 The records also have different scopes.
-PS C:\> Add-DnsServerResourceRecord -ZoneName "Contoso.com" -A -Name "career" -IPv4Address "172.17.97.97" -ZoneScope "EuropeZoneScope -PassThru
+PS C:\> Add-DnsServerResourceRecord -ZoneName "Contoso.com" -A -Name "career" -IPv4Address "172.17.97.97" -ZoneScope "EuropeZoneScope" -PassThru
 PS C:\> Add-DnsServerResourceRecord -ZoneName "Contoso.com" -A -Name "career" -IPv4Address "172.21.21.21" -ZoneScope "NorthAmericaZoneScope" -PassThru
 DistinguishedName : career
 HostName          : career